hydrology-tep/documentation/source/quick-start-manual/qsm10.rst

 Manage Your Community
 =====================

-In this manual it is assumed you are already member of a community (otherwise please follow Quick Start Manual 4), that your user role has been upgraded from starter to explorer and that you have manager/admin privileges in your community of interest.
+In this manual it is assumed you are already member of a community (otherwise please follow :doc:`Quick Start Manual 4 <qsm4>`), that your user role has been upgraded from starter to explorer and that you have manager/admin privileges in your community of interest.

 Accessing your Community
 ~~~~~~~~~~~~~~~~~~~~~~~~